-Each instruction is either 16- bits or 32-bits long.
+Each instruction is 32 bits long.

 4.1.1 CPU Load and Store Instructions

 MIPS processors use a load/store architecture; all operations are performed on operands held in processor registers and main memory is accessed only through load and store instructions.